 You shouldn’t shop when you’re in a rush, but wait until you have time to think.
+That makes you a good supermarket shopper.
 Those items marked “Special” are on sale.
 And don’t make a big amount of food because you’ll eat it all—isn’t that true?
 No, no way, and uh-uh, chica.
 Keep shopping like this and you’ll have to stop at the mall for a new pair of stretch pants, next size up.
 If you have money left over from your weekly grocery trip.

 The best health and fitness plans begin with food—the right kind.
 Supermarkets are designed to sell products, not necessarily help you make the best choices, so we’ve compiled tips from shopping, nutritional, and financial experts that will get you and your family healthier and even lower your grocery bill.

 Shop before you even leave the house.
 The answer to the chicken-or-egg question—plan menus first and then make a list, or vice versa?—is: neither.
 First, check coupon circulars for what’s on sale at your local supermarket.
 Then, plan a week’s worth of menus around them.

 Your list is the law.
 Chances are your kitchen is full of impulse buys that may have even been on sale, but that may not be the healthiest choices, or even food you and your family like.
 Once you’ve planned your menus, stick to the shopping list you made based on them.
 Deviate only if you see something on sale that you actually use.